lribiere/ansible-role-grafana-in-docker/README.md

 --------------

 ### Mandatory variables (Grafana will not be connected to any database if those are not set)
-Specify the following variable to specify the datasource Grafana should connect to :
+The following variables should be set to specify the datasource Grafana should connect to :
 ```yaml
 datasource_type: "" # can be CloudWatch, Elasticsearch, Graphite, InfluxDB, MySQL, OpenTSDB, PostgreSQL or Prometheus
 datasource_database: ""